yuhrvfr/GettingCleaningDataProject/README.md

 #5  go to the working directory

-Either change dir in R consol of use the command below setwd("./getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
+Either change dir in R consol of use the command below:

+> setwd("./getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")

 #6 Use the script run_analysis.R